Srivatsan177/mock-tweet/README.md

 - MongoDB & Postgres

 ## Road Map
-- Modify Home page into two parts one to fetch only following users and other default home page - To Do
+- Modify Home page into two parts one to fetch only following users and other default home page (using redis) - To Do
 - Integrate with kafka and pg model to update counts on postgres table - Done
 - User Follow un follow - Done
 - Use S3 image service to upload image - Done